-We are committed to building an open, inclusive and collaborative culture and recognise the benefits of having a Board with diverse backgrounds and experience.
-We have adopted a Board Diversity Policy which focuses on the importance of an appropriate balance of skills, experience, gender, industry and geographic knowledge and professional qualifications in building an effective Board with the ability to guide and support us in achieving our strategic objectives and for sustainable growth and development.
-Such diversity will allow the Board to better identify potential risks, raise challenging questions, and contribute to problem-solving.
+We are committed to building an open, inclusive and collaborative culture and recognise the benefits of having a Board and Board Committees with diverse backgrounds and experience.
+We have adopted a Board Diversity Policy which focuses on the importance of an appropriate balance of skills, experience, gender, age, industry and geographic knowledge and professional qualifications in building an effective Board with the ability to guide and support us in achieving our strategic objectives and for sustainable growth and development.
+Such diversity will help to avoid groupthink, whilst at the same time allow the Board to better identify potential risks, foster constructive debate, raise challenging questions, and contribute to problem-solving.

 Under our Board Diversity Policy, the Nominating Committee will, in reviewing the Board's composition, rotation and retirement of Directors and succession planning, consider aspects such as professional qualifications, industry and geographic knowledge, skills, length of service and the needs of the Company.
-In particular, we consider gender to be an important aspect of diversity and strive to ensure that there is adequate female representation on the Board.
+In particular, we consider gender to be an important aspect of diversity and strive to ensure that there is an adequate gender mix on the Board and also to appoint directors who are from diverse age groups.
 All Board appointments will be based on merit of candidates, and will be considered against objective criteria and having due regard for the benefits of diversity on the Board, our needs and our core values.